 Welcome to Shtiebel.

-Shtiebel is an innovative new paradigm Jewish community based in the NY Rivertowns.
-We are a pop-up community that operates out of several locations in the NY Rivertowns, including but not limited to: Zion Episcopal Church in downtown Dobbs Ferry, and Shames JCC on the Hudson in Tarrytown.
+Shtiebel is an innovative new paradigm Jewish renewal community based in the NY Rivertowns.
 Through music, food, art, movement, and discussion we seek to inspire, connect, and transform our diverse members and the world.
 This is not your Zeide's shtiebel.

-Shtiebel Havdalah and Purim celebration!
-Join us for music, a potluck meal, discussion and teachings on the hidden and the revealed!
+Join us for music, a potluck meal, discussion and teachings on "harvest".

-The theme for the evening will be "the hidden and the revealed".
+The theme for the evening will be "harvest".

 Tickets are $10 for individuals, $20 for families, and free for members.

-If you would like to be part of our musicians group, would like to share a teaching, poem, story or song, or more would like information on this program, fill out the form below:
+If you would like to be part of our musicians group, would like to share a teaching, poem, story or song, or more would like information on this program fill out this form:

 A DIFFERENT MODEL OF JEWISH EDUCATION